adaltas/node-csv-docs/src/md/transform/api.md

 * [Sync API](/transform/api/sync/)
   The sync API provides simplicity, readability and convenience.
 However, both the input and output datasets must fit into memory and only synchronous handlers are supported.
 * [Stream API](/transform/api/stream/)
-  The stream API is scalable and is the default implemention upon witch other API are created.
+  The stream API is scalable and is the default implementation upon which other API are created.
 It is verbose but flexible.
 * [Callback API](/transform/api/callback/)
   If the transformed dataset fit into memory, you can obtains the records from a user defined function.
-This is usually not recommanded, use the Sync API instead.
+This is usually not recommended, use the Sync API instead.
 It is implemented in the same function as the stream API.
 It is easy and handlers can be written asynchronously.
 * [Stream + callback API](/transform/api/mixed/)
   The stream and callback APIs can be combined toguether if you need to.

-## Additionnal information
+## Additional information

 Both modules target ECMAScript Edition 6 (ES6 or ES2015), Node.js version 7.6 and above.
 For older version of JavaScript, every module is transpiled into ECMAScript Edition 5 (ES5) inside the folder "lib/es5".
 The ES5 modules share the exact same API with their ES6 counterpart.
 For example, the `sync` module compatible with ES5 is located available using `require('stream-transform/lib/es5/sync')`.